cowlicks/GSoC-proposal/proposal.markdown

 * NumPy interaction spec implemented.
     * Many Numpy ufuncs work with sparse matricies, and sparse dense combinations.
     * New and improved functions/methods in the sparse package (add, dot, divide, multiply, etc.)
+    * A nicer interface and codebase with less repeated code.

 When all this is done I will use my now vast knowledge of Scipy to be a productive member of the community :)